deliveroo/routemaster/README.md

 ### Autodrop

-Routemaster will, by default, permenently drop the oldest messages from queues when the amount of free Redis memory drops below a certain threshold.
+Routemaster will, by default, permanently drop the oldest messages from queues when the amount of free Redis memory drops below a certain threshold.
 This guarantees that the bus will keep ingesting messages, and "clean up" behind listeners that are the latest / stale-est.